mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/upgrade/aws/index.md

     INFO[2021-11-15T19:59:35-05:00] Run 'export CLUSTER_NAME=konvoy-migration' and follow the rest of the documentation  src="cluster/adopt.go:178"
     ```

 1. Update your environment with the cluster name for use in later steps.
-Do this by running the shell command from the last line of output in the previous step:
+Do this by running the shell command from the last line of output in the previous step.
+In this example it is: `export CLUSTER_NAME=konvoy-migration`

-    ```sh
+    ```bash
-    export CLUSTER_NAME=konvoy-migration
+    export CLUSTER_NAME=<your cluster name>
     ```

 	Then, verify that your environment has the cluster name:

-    ```sh
+    ```bash
     echo $CLUSTER_NAME
     ```

     The output should be your cluster name, for example:

-    ```sh
+    ```
     konvoy-migration
     ```